Target Hospitality Announces C - GuruFocus.com

 PR Newswire

 THE WOODLANDS, Texas, Dec.
-19, 2022 /PRNewswire/ -- Target Hospitality Corp. ("Target Hospitality," "Target" or the "Company") (Nasdaq: TH), one of North America's largest providers of vertically-integrated modular accommodations and value-added hospitality services, today announced the completion of its previously announced exchange offer (the "Offer") relating to its outstanding warrants (the "Warrants").
-The Offer expired at 11:59 p.m., Eastern Time, on December 16, 2022.
+22, 2022 /PRNewswire/ -- Target Hospitality Corp. ("Target Hospitality," "Target" or the "Company") (Nasdaq: TH), one of North America's largest providers of vertically-integrated modular accommodations and value-added hospitality services, today announced the closing of its previously announced exchange offer (the "Offer") relating to its outstanding warrants (the "Warrants").

-Under the terms of the Offer, each Warrant holder had the opportunity to receive 0.37 shares of Target Common Stock, par value $0.0001 per share ("Common Stock"), for each Warrant tendered by the holder and exchanged pursuant to the Offer.
+Under the terms of the Offer, each Warrant holder had the opportunity to receive 0.37 shares of Target Common Stock, par value $0.0001 per share ("Common Stock"), for each Warrant tendered by the holder and exchanged pursuant to the Exchange Offer.
 As of the expiration of the Offer on December 16, 2022 at 11:59 p.m., Eastern Time, 8,097,893 outstanding Warrants (including 369,471 Warrants tendered through guaranteed delivery) were properly tendered and not withdrawn in the Offer, representing approximately 50.1% of the Warrants.
-All such properly tendered Warrants have been accepted by Target and will be exchanged for shares of Common Stock on or about December 22, 2022.
+Pursuant to the terms of the Offer, Target issued 2,996,201 shares of Common Stock in exchange for such Warrants.

 Cautionary Statement Regarding Forward Looking Statements